ritcheyer/lifework/exercise/commitment-to-getting-healthy.md

 All of you guys are busy with your own life/exercise goals, so I don't expect anything from you, but if you feel so inclined to challenge me in any way, I will answer honestly and forthrightly.
 If I'm slacking, call me out.
 I will be 100% honest.

 Onward.

-**[2017-05-19 Update]**
-Since starting on this commitment to getting healthy, several things have changed in my life:
- - Sammy is starting to sleep through the night more frequently
- - Moved to Lincoln, CA
- - More discipline required during the workday given sports and other such things in the evenings

-Items on the above list I believe to have tackled and been successful on are:
- - [x] Excercising 3x/wk

-Items I am in process of working out are:
- - [x] Waking up at 7am on the days I exercise.
-Working on the other days still.

-Items I am still struggling with:
- - [ ] Late night snacking
- - [ ] Portion control
- - [ ] Bed time habits

-I'm seeing progress in each of these areas, but still need to pursue them.